 Max active connections - The maximum number of simultaneous connections for an adapter (per process).

 Max idle timeout - The maximum time, in seconds, that an active connection can stay idle.
 After that time, the connection is closed.

-Adapter Specifications - Adapter-specific properties.
+Adapter Specifications - Adapter-specific properties for an outbound interaction.